January 18, 2019

 - Next week, Prime Minister May will unveil a ‘Plan B,’ and Parliament will then vote again on January 29.

-As the March 29 deadline approaches, the chaos surrounding Brexit has exceeded every worst-case scenario since the process began.
+scenario since the process began.
 Now, with 70 days until the U.K. is set to leave the European Union (EU), the British government and people remain bitterly divided—not just on how to leave the EU but whether or not to do so at all.
 The political turmoil and economic uncertainty have reached unprecedented levels.
 The issue has been exacerbated by unrealistic demands, which started at the beginning of a two-year process in which politicians convinced voters that the U.K. possessed leverage and could essentially dictate its terms to the EU, all while maintaining the economic benefits of borderless trade without having to compromise on any of the other aspects that this historic divorce would entail.
 The Russian disinformation machine has been a major culprit in promoting numerous Brexit-related conspiracies and half-truths.

 On January 15, Parliament voted on what was billed as the final offer by Prime Minister May.
 Following months of negotiations with EU officials that predictably failed to achieve the demands set by those who voted ‘Leave,’ Prime Minister May asked Parliament to approve the plan, which still left contentious issues such as the border between the Republic of Ireland and Northern Ireland unresolved.
 By a tally of 432 votes against and only 202 votes for, the vote was a historic defeat.
 The 230-vote margin of defeat is the largest ever.